 This exciting and fascinating 3-credit course will introduce you to some of the major research areas within the field of psychology: the scientific study of the brain, the mind, and behaviour.
 The course begins with an overview of psychology, its history, and its scientific approaches and research methods, and then covers several fundamental topics including: biopsychology, sensation & perception, consciousness, memory, learning, language, thinking, and more!
-Lectures will involve us covering relevant information, gaining critical skills, and engaging in virtual interactivity; you will also get plenty of examples of how these psychological principles play a role in our day-to-day lives, and get ideas for some life hacks.
+Lectures will involve us covering relevant information, gaining critical skills, and engaging in virtual interactivity.
+Discussions lead by your TA will provide opportunity to delve deeper in topics and support your learning.
+They will involve YOU doing most of the discussing!